MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 - **Orientation** sets the preferred orientation (landscape or portrait) for your session.

   >[!NOTE]
   > If you connect to a PC running Windows 8 or earlier, the session won't scale correctly if the orientation of the device changes.
-To fix this, disconnect from the PC, then reconnect in the orientation you want to use.
-You can also fix this by using a PC with Windows 10.
+To make the client scale correctly, disconnect from the PC, then reconnect in the orientation you want to use.
+You can also ensure correct scaling by using a PC with Windows 10 instead.

 - **Resolution** sets the remote resolution you want to use for desktop connections globally.
 If you have already set a custom resolution for an individual connection, this setting won't change that.

   >[!NOTE]
-  >When you change one of the display settings, they only apply to new connections you make after the you changed the setting.
-To apply the changes to the session you're currently connected to, refresh your session by disconnecting and reconnecting.
+  >When you change the display settings, the changes only apply to new connections you make after the you changed the setting.
+To apply your changes to the session you're currently connected to, refresh your session by disconnecting and reconnecting.

 ## Manage your RD Gateways

 A Remote Desktop Gateway (RD Gateway) lets you connect to a remote computer on a private network from anywhere on the Internet.
 You can create and manage your gateways using the Remote Desktop client.

-To set up a new gateway:
+To set up a new RD Gateway:

 1. In the Connection Center, tap **Settings**, and then tap **Gateways**.
 2. Tap **+** to add a new gateway.